plant-microct-tools/leaf-traits-microct/README.md

 `# pixel size (any unit desired)`
 `0.1625`:
 The length of a pixel.
 Can be any unit.
 Allows for the computation of the size related traits.

+`# units for pixel size`
+`um`:
+What units the pixels are set to.
+For tracking purposes and only used in the result file.

 `# rescale factor (default is 1)`
 `1`: